privacyguides/privacyguides.org/docs/ai-chat.md

 #### Local AI clients

-- Should be easy to download and setup, such as having a one-click install process.
+- Should be easy to download and set up, such as having a one-click install process.
 - Should have a built-in model downloader option.
 - Should be customizable (the user can modify model "settings", such as the system prompt and model temperature).